 If you have been arrested for a DUI or Refusal to submit to a chemical test in Springfield New Jersey then there are a few important facts that you should know.
-If found guilty you will lose your license for a mandatory period of time which includes up to 12 months even for a first-time offender.
+If found guilty you may lose your license for a mandatory period of time ranging from 3 months to up to 8 years, depending on your prior convictions for DWI and your blood alcohol level at the time if it is your first offense.
 Moreover, you will be facing other penalties which include installation of an interlock device in your car, mandatory drunk driving classes, and thousands in fines and surcharges.
 At Proetta & Oliver we have successfully represented hundreds of clients against DWI charges over the years.
 Our credentials include operator certification and training by Draeger, the manufacturer of the Alcotest machine and as an Instructor of the Standard Field Sobriety Testing, which is taught to and used by the police officers in New Jersey in accordance with the National Highway Traffic Safety administration.
 If you would like to learn more about how we can handle your DWI case contact us at (908) 838-0150 to speak with an experienced DUI attorney.

 DUI Arrests in Springfield New Jersey

 Springfield to the small moderately wealthy community close to Milburn in Short Hills with an unlikely high number of the DWI arrests each year.
 This is largely contributable to the fact that several major highways and roadways run through the township including I-78, U.S. Route 22, Route 24, and Route 124.
 The results are a large amount of State Trooper cases involving a number of commuters and transient drivers traveling through the state.